YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

    the test descriptor, and the option ``--browser=resuse``:

    ``$ arrow routingtest_descriptor.json --browser=reuse``
 #.
+You should see the functional tests running in Firefox testing different routing paths.
+#.
 As with running the ``run.js`` script, Arrow will generate reports containing
    the results of the tests, but the report names will match the name of the test descriptor and be located in the current working directory.
-Consequently, you should see the test reports ``routingtest_descriptor-report.json`` and ``routingtest_descriptor-report.xml``.
+Thus, you should see the test reports ``routingtest_descriptor-report.json`` and ``routingtest_descriptor-report.xml``.